chibicode/naze/_views/_includes/about.md

 I also love to teach.
 In 2013, I [taught my girlfriend to code](/teaching-code-hardware-problem), and she went from zero to becoming a product designer in 6 months.
 I was also an [award winning](http://www.cs.cmu.edu/~scsfacts/uesugi.html) Computer Science TA at Carnegie Mellon.

 Finally, I write in Japanese.
 The top posts on my [Japanese blog](http://naze.chibicode.com/) usually get > 20k pageviews.

+Fun Facts: (1) I have a weird birthmark on my face.
+(2) The above photo was taken near Mt.
+Fuji in Japan.